hkellaway/AsyncTaskPerformer/README.md

 ### SynchronousOperationQueue

 `SynchronousOperationQueue` uses an `OperationQueue` to synchronize its list of asynchrnous tasks.
-It is better used for tasks that have a specific type that the tasks work on in-order.
-For example, in an e-commerce application we might need to remove all Items from the Bag one-by-one and report the state of the Bag after each successful removal.
+It is better used for tasks that have a specific type which the tasks perform work on in-order.
+For example, in an e-commerce application we might need to remove Items from the Bag one-by-one and report the state of the Bag after each successful removal.

 If an error is encountered in the midst of processing the tasks, the rest of the tasks are cancelled and the completion is called early.